bitst0rm-pub/Formatter/README.md

 }
 ```

-User-specific config options can be set using `.sublimeformatter.user.json` OR `.sublimeformatter.user`
+User-specific config options can be set using `.sublimeformatter.user.json` OR `.sublimeformatter-user`

 ```js
 {